 For a quarter-century, GeoCable® has led the way in mapping, monitoring, and logging subsea cable installation and faults.
 Leveraging both current and historical data, GeoCable® assists operators in planning new cable installations, facilitating repair operations, predicting potential issues, and enhancing the overall reliability of subsea cable systems.
 This invaluable resource is essential for stakeholders in […]

 Celebrating 25 years of exceptional data insight.
 The evolution of the submarine cable industry during this timeframe.
-For 25 years GeoCable® has been at the forefront of mapping, monitoring, and logging subsea cable installation and faults.
-GeoCable’s up to date and historical data helps operators plan new cable installations, support repair operations, anticipate potential issues, […]
+For 25 years GeoCable® has been at the forefront of subsea cable mapping, monitoring, and logging subsea cable installation and faults.
+GeoCable’s subsea cable map of up to date and historical data helps operators plan new cable installations, […]

 Route Engineer James Rygate joined an interactive panel recently to introduce and refresh individuals to the subsea cable industry.